racka98/Lenovo-Thinkpad-T450-T450s-Hackintosh-Guide-Opencore/README.md

 - miniDP
 - SD Card Reader (Enable Sinetek-rtsx.kext in Config.plist because it is unstable to be left on by default)
 - Use [one-key-hidpi](https://github.com/xzhih/one-key-hidpi) to enable HiDPI
-- If you are using a usb mouse with side buttons, you can spoof apple usb mouse by change the pid and vid in AnyAppleUSBMouse.kext/Info.plist and enable it in config.plist.
+- If you are using a usb mouse with side buttons, you can spoof apple usb mouse by change the pid and vid in AnyAppleUSBMouse.kext/Info.plist and enable it in Config.plist.

 # What doesn't work